Birmingham, Alabama Neck Lift

 Neck Lift Results

-The visible improvements of a neck lift appear as swelling and bruising subside.
-As you begin to evaluate the results of your neck lift, remember that it may take several weeks to months for swelling to fully dissipate and up to 6 months for incision lines to mature.
-Your final result should not only restore a more youthful and rested appearance, but also help you feel more confident about yourself.
+The visible improvements of your neck lift will appear as swelling and bruising subside.
+It may take several weeks to months for swelling to fully dissipate and up to 6 months for incision lines to mature.
+The incision lines are usually well concealed within the hairline and in the natural contours of the ear.

+Your final neck lift results should not only restore a more youthful and rested appearance, but also help you feel more confident about yourself.
 Life-long sun protection and a healthy lifestyle will help extend the results of your rejuvenated, more youthful appearance.

 Procedure Information © American Society of Plastic Surgeons